n8r0n/spark-react-example/README.md

 * Eclipse plugins **Eclipse Web Development Tools, Eclipse Java Web Developer Tools, JavaScript Development Tools, JavaScript Development Tools Chromium**
   * Eclipse -> **Help -> Install New Software ... -> Work with:** http://download.eclipse.org/releases/[oxygen]

 After installing the required tools and cloning this project, you will need to manually build the React JS web resources every time you change the client JavaScript.
+First, run this setup once:

     cd spark-react-example
     cd webpack
     setup.ps1

-The `setup.ps1` powershell script will use `npm` to initialize a new package and then fetch other packages that this project will depend on.
+The `setup.ps1` powershell script will use `npm` to initialize a new package and then fetch other packages that this project will depend on. (use setup.sh script on Mac/Linux instead of setup.ps1)

 # Build